 On November 1, 2021, we completed the acquisitions of 100% of Boyle Transportation and the remaining 51% of Skelton USA, increasing our aggregate ownership of Skelton USA to 100%.
 The aggregate purchase price for the acquisition of Boyle Transportation was approximately US\$83.0 million (\$104.7 million), of which approximately US\$63.0 million was paid in cash and US\$20.0 million was satisfied by issuing 522,116 Subordinate Voting Shares to the shareholders of Boyle Transportation.
-The aggregate purchase price for the acquisition of the remaining 51% interest in Skelton USA was approximately \$44.8 million, of which \$19.8 million was paid in cash and \$25.0 million was satisfied by issuing 518,672 Subordinate Voting Shares to the shareholders of the purchase price for each acquisition was funded through the completion of a bought deal equity offering on October 26, 2021, pursuant to which AHG issued 2.0 million Subordinate Voting Shares from treasury for gross proceeds of \$96.4 million to the Company, with the remaining amounts funded from existing cash flow from operations.
+The aggregate purchase price for the acquisition of the remaining 51% interest in Skelton USA was approximately \$44.8 million, of which \$19.8 million was paid in cash and \$25.0 million was satisfied by issuing 518,672 Subordinate Voting Shares to the shareholders of Skelton USA.
+The cash portion of the purchase price for each acquisition was funded through the completion of a bought deal equity offering on October 26, 2021, pursuant to which AHG issued 2.0 million Subordinate Voting Shares from treasury for gross proceeds of \$96.4 million to the Company, with the remaining amounts funded from existing cash flow from operations.

 On March 1, 2022, we acquired LSU for approximately \$26.7 million.
 We satisfied the purchase price through the issuance of 154,639 Subordinate Voting Shares to the shareholders of LSU and cash of approximately \$19.2 million comprising the cash portion of the purchase price net of provisional customary working capital adjustments.
 We financed the cash portion of the purchase price through a combination of cash on hand and by drawing on our Revolving Credit Facility.
 During Fiscal 2022, we repaid \$23.0 million of the amounts drawn on our Revolving Credit Facility in connection with the LSU and Skelton acquisitions.
-As at March 31, 2024, there was \$nil drawn on our Revolving Credit Facility.

 During Fiscal 2023, cash from operating activities continued to build our cash and cash equivalents balance.
-On March 24, 2023, the Company announced a NCIB as described below.
-As of March 31, 2024, a total of 634,090 Subordinate Voting Shares, for a total of approximately \$25.1 million, have been purchased and cancelled pursuant to the NCIB.
-The NCIB terminated on March 28, 2024.
+On March 29, 2023, the Company commenced the 2023 NCIB (as defined below).
+A total of 634,090 Subordinate Voting Shares, for a total of approximately \$25.1 million, were purchased and cancelled pursuant to the 2023 NCIB, which terminated on March 28, 2024.
+The Company has entered into another NCIB which commenced on July 2, 2024.
+Further details regarding the 2023 and current NCIB are set out below.